MSc in Information Technology (MSc IT): Career, Skills, Scope, Options, Outlook

 The basic eligibility requirements for an MSc in Information Technology program typically include having a bachelor's degree in a related field, such as computer science, information systems, or engineering.
 Some programs may also require a minimum GPA or other academic qualifications.

-In addition to academic qualifications, many MSc IT programs may also require applicants to have some level of work experience in the field of information technology or a related field.
+In addition to academic qualifications, many MSc IT programs may require applicants to have some work experience in information technology or a related field.
 Some programs may also require applicants to have a specific skill set, such as proficiency in certain programming languages or experience with certain software or technologies.

 It is important to note that the specific eligibility requirements for an MSc IT program may vary depending on the institution offering the program.
 It is always best to check with the institution or program directly to confirm the specific requirements for admission.